AdobeDocs/experience-platform.en/help/rtcdp/segmentation/b2b.md

 ### Example 5: Find B2B profiles for opportunities by department name and opportunity amount {#find-department-opportunity-amount}

-Find all the people who work in a Human Resources (HR) department and are related to any account that has at least one open opportunity worth the given amount ($1 million) or more.
+Find all the people who work in a Human Resources (HR) department and have any account that has at least one open opportunity worth the given amount ($1 million) or more.
 This segment requires a link between the [!UICONTROL XDM Individual Profile] class, [!UICONTROL XDM Business Account] class, and [!UICONTROL XDM Business Opportunity] class.

 ![UI displaying example 5 settings](../assets/segmentation/example-5.png)

 ### Example 6: Find B2B profiles by job title and annual account revenue {#find-by-job-title-and-revenue}

-Find all the people whose job title is Vice President and are related to any account with annual revenue of the given amount ($100 million) or more, and have visited the pricing page at least 3 times in the last month.
+Find all the people whose job title is Vice President and have any account with annual revenue of the given amount ($100 million) or more, and have visited the pricing page at least 3 times in the last month.
 This segment requires a link between the [!UICONTROL XDM Individual Profile] class, [!UICONTROL XDM Business Account] class, and [!UICONTROL XDM ExperienceEvent] class.

 ![UI displaying example 6 settings](../assets/segmentation/example-6.png)